-Electrical engineering is the application of knowledge of electrical systems and phenomena for the benefit of society.
-The Electrical Engineering program builds an understanding of theoretical concepts early in the program and then gives students the tools to develop more in-depth knowledge in their fields of interest.
+Successes involved in th and to the computer aided design and to the computer aided design and engineering of large scale systems on a chip and gain an understanding of quantum phenomena in systems design.
+The option retains most of the core elements of the traditional Computer Engineering Program and contains a number of new offerings in the form of technical electives.
+Changes from the Traditional Computer Engineering Program occur only after second year.
+82.7 Electrical Engineer: Electrical engineering builds an understanding of theoretical concepts early in the program and then gives students the tools to develop more in-depth knowledge in their fields of interest.
 Introductory courses explore the fundamentals of electricity and magnetism, the laws governing analog electric circuits, and introduce digital circuitry.
 In the third and fourth years of study, students are able to investigate specific areas of electrical engineering, while maintaining a broad outlook.
 Practical experience is integral to the program.
 Laboratory experiments form a required element of many courses while in the final year of study students must complete a capstone design project.

-82.6.1 Areas of Study
+Areas of Study 82.7.1